Most voters will tell you they’re turned off by negative campaign mailers and ads.

 Now if your candidate has multiple convictions for driving under the influence, you might want to use that in an attack, but test it with a poll first.

-A mayor I once knew had four drunk driving offenses.
+A former mayor I knew had four drunk driving offenses.
 I asked him how that affected him politically.
 He said he got more votes the next time because his voters were drinkers too.

 Don’t read that as a license to go and get sauced to win your election.
 It is simply a warning to know how voters feel about such things before attacking on that issue.